-Are you interested in optimizing your website but lack the time or resources to embark on a full-scale website makeover?
-Revamping your website’s call-to-action is an effective way to increase your conversion rate and sales with minimal effort required.
+Are you interested ipn optimizing your website but lack the time or resources to embark on a full-scale website makeover?
+Revamping your website’s call-to-action is an effective way to and sales with minimal effort required.

 Call-to-action (CTA) buttons are the buttons website visitors click that lead to a potential conversion.
 These actions give the consumer something valuable, such as a trial, promotion or newsletter in exchange for personal information like a credit card number, email address or other marketing collateral.